baraninja/RunCoachGPT/README.md

 ## Description

 This is a userscript that generates custom running workouts using OpenAI's GPT-3 model.
 It's designed to be used on Garmin Connect's workout creation page.

+It's inspired by the rowing workout script you can find here: https://gist.github.com/alfanick/3ecac79f9590bae6819e410c33878774

 ## Installation